-The purpose of this manual to provide Phase One Leaving Certificate Computer Science (LCCS) teachers with the knowledge, skills and confidence to design and develop Python programs independently.
+The purpose of this manual is to provide Leaving Certificate Computer Science (LCCS) teachers with an enhanced knowledge of the Python programming language thereby enabling them to independently improve their own programming skills.

-Although the manual will serve as support material for teachers who attend the Python Fundamental Skills Workshop component of our two-year CPD programme, it is envisaged that its real value will only come into play in the months after the workshops have been delivered.
+Although the manual will serve as support material for teachers who attend the Python Skills Workshops which are a key component in our two-year CPD programme for LCCS teachers, it is envisaged that its real value will only come into play in the weeks and months after the workshops have been delivered.
 Beyond these workshops, the manual may be used as a basic language reference for Python, but more importantly, as a teaching resource that might be used to promote in teachers, a constructivist pedagogic orientation towards the planning and teaching of Python in the LCCS classroom.